tannerdsilva/SwiftSlash/README.md

 ## Platform Support

  - Linux
- 	- Fully supported
+ 	- Fully supported since tag `1.0.0`
- 	- Tests broken as of `3.0.0` - this is because Apple shipped Swift 5.5 without native support for async functions in `XCTestCase` on the Linux platform.
-Options are being explored to hack this functionality together again: [see issue #5](https://github.com/tannerdsilva/SwiftSlash/issues/5).
+ 	- Tests broken as of tag `3.0.0` - this is because Apple shipped Swift 5.5 without native support for async functions in `XCTestCase` on the Linux platform.

  - MacOS
- 	- Successful builds in branch `macosCompat`.
-Buggy at this time, still under development.
- 	- Functionality falls appart with heavy concurrency (excess of 10 concurrent processes).
- 	- Native XCTestCase is functional on MacOS Monterey.
-Tests do not always pass which is why MacOS support has not been tagged in the `master` branch at this time.
+ 	- Fully supported with release tag `3.1.0` or later
+    - Tests passing

 ## Why SwiftSlash?

 **Efficiency, concurrency, simplicity.**